vendia/examples/workshops/food-and-beverage/optimized-distribution/README-Milestone5.md

 Modifying the settings of the **DistributorNode** can be done using either the `GraphQL Explorer`, the `Entity Explorer`, or the `Share CLI`.

 ### Update the DistributorNode's Settings
 You will update the **DistributorNode** to enable email notifications anytime a new block is added to the Vendia Share ledger.
-These `blockNotifications` contain information that can be used by the recipient to retrieve additional information, including the transaction submitted that resulted in a new block and even the mutation that was included in the transaction.
+These `blockNotifications` contain information that can be used by the recipient to retrieve additional information, including the transaction submitted that resulted in a new [block](https://www.vendia.net/docs/share/terms-and-definitions#block) and even the mutations that were included in the transaction.
 For simplicity, you will simply attempt to receieve block notifications from the **DistributorNode**.

 * Open the `GraphQL Explorer` of the **DistributorNode**.
 Remove any existing content from the middle pane.